tytydraco/yessleep/out/Confession_of_a_flat_earth_prankster.md

 "Hey fucky fuck, I'm talking to you," to me says this rude ghost.
 "I'm asking you for a second time, who the fuck are you?"

-Maybe this just some prison hallucination that happen to some prisoners.
+Maybe this just some prison hallucination that happens to some prisoners.
 Perhaps I am best to keep my mouth shut and try to fall asleep.
 Perhaps it is carbon monoxide poisoning.
 Against everything I had ever thought I knew, I wonder, perhaps it was an actual ghost.

 The apparition does not speak to me a third time, and vanishes.

-The ghost by the way, was androgynous and had medium ok care.
+The ghost by the way, was androgynous and had medium ok hair.

 That was my first encounter ever with this ghost and I have had a second one that I don't have enough time to tell you about in this one internet break.
 More to follow.